 Meanwhile, executive and legislative action in the form of the Specie Circular and Deposit Act of 1836 were prime contributors to the 1837 financial crisis.
 The policies helped drain eastern banks of critical specie reserves just when they were most needed to protect against the global trade slowdown.3

 Once the panic gripped the economy there was no national bank to be a scapegoat.
-President Martin Van Buren’s laissez-faire approach was widely condemned.
+Historians widely condemn president Martin Van Buren’s laissez-faire approach.

 He did advocate for an Independent Treasury to help matters, though the measure did not pass Congress until his last year in office.4